moviro-hub/OpenSourceRoutingMachine.jl/README.md

 The main function is `tile(osrm, params)`, which takes the OSRM instance and a tile-specific parameters object as input.

-It returns the vector tile data in MVT format.

 ```julia
 using OpenSourceRoutingMachine.Tiles